WUSTL-FTWS/WUSTL-FTWS.github.io/_posts/2019-10-25-mat-knudson.md

 ---

-Mat Knudson is a PhD candidate in Economics at Vanderbilt University studying information affects political behavior and outcomes.
+Mat Knudson is a PhD candidate in Economics at Vanderbilt University studying how information affects political behavior and outcomes.
+You can find Mat's website at [https://matknudson.com/](https://matknudson.com/).